noah-art3mis/bookbinder/README.md

 # Bookbinder & Antiquarian

-Tools for making bad ebooks readable.
+Text cleanup.

-Bookbinder is basic regex; Antiquarian is AI cleanup.
+`Bookbinder.py` is regex; `Antiquarian.py` is AI cleanup.

-## How to
+## TODO

--   set parameters
+-   The model only responds with 4096 tokens at maximum.
+This means you have to do some preprocessing before sending.
--   `python3 bookbinder.py`
+    -   Add segmentation.
--   `python3 antiquarian.py`
+    -   Add batching.
+    -   Add deferral to save on compute